bschulz81/AcceleratedLinearAlgebra/README.md

 3) add functions for statistics, function minimization, auto differentiation, optimization, differential equations

 # Version history

+### 10.11.2025
+make DataBlock a base class of DataBlock Container to simplify syntax.
+Clean Up memory at the end of sparsetests.cpp

 ### 15.10.2025
 Fixes to  routines for sparse x dense matrix-matrix multiplication, and sparse x dense matrix-vector multiplications.